dojo/framework/src/widget-core/README.md

 ### Decorator Lifecycle Hooks

-Occasionally, in a mixin or a widget class, it my be required to provide logic that needs to be executed before properties are diffed using `beforeProperties`, either side of a widget's `render` call using `beforeRender` & `afterRender` or after a constructor using `afterContructor`.
+Occasionally, in a mixin or a widget class, it may be required to provide logic that needs to be executed before properties are diffed using `beforeProperties`, either side of a widget's `render` call using `beforeRender` & `afterRender` or after a constructor using `afterContructor`.

 This functionality is provided by the `beforeProperties`, `beforeRender`, `afterRender` and `afterConstructor` decorators that can be found in the `decorators` directory.

-***Note:*** All lifecycle functions are executed in the order that they are specified from the super class up to the final class.
+***Note:*** All lifecycle functions are executed in the order that they are specified from the superclass up to the final class.

 ##### beforeProperties